 This is why the Committee believes that regulators should be given a clearer sense of their mandate and the specific outcomes they will be evaluated on, with any evaluation focused on whether those outcomes were achieved, and if not, whether the actions the regulator took had a high expectation of achieving the outcomes at the time they were taken.
 In other words, regulators at the highest level should not run the risk of having to face roving enquiries that second guess specific decisions with the benefit of hindsight.
-Regular interaction with parliament, where they explain how they are adhering to their mandate, should give them safe harbor against such enquiries.
+Regular interaction with parliament, where they explain how they are adhering to their mandate, should give them safe harbour against such enquiries.

 Proposal 21: Parliament, through the Finance Ministry, and based on expert opinion as well as the principles enshrined in legislation, should set a specific remit for each regulator every five years.
-Every year, each regulator should report to a standing Committee (possibly the Standing Committee on Finance), explaining in its annual report the progress it has made on meeting the remit.
+Every year, each regulator should report to a standing committee (possibly the Standing Committee on Finance), explaining in its annual report the progress it has made on meeting the remit.
 The interactions should be made public.

-In addition, to ensure there are more direct checks on the regulator in a system that is less rule-bound, the Committee recommends responsibilities, but also that every effort should be made to allow mobility to and from the private sector.
-Each individual organization will, however, have to take reasonable precautions against conflicts of interest arising out of prior or subsequent employment.
+In addition, to ensure there are more direct checks on the regulator in a system that is less rule-bound, the Committee recommends Proposal 22.